Lausanne Global Analysis

 Willis, Jr., Avery T. and Mark Snowden.
 Truth That Sticks: How to Communicate Velcro Truth in a Teflon World.
 Colorado Springs, CO: NavPress, 2010.

 Tom Steffen served 20 years with New Tribes Mission, 15 of those in the Philippines.
 He is Emeritus Professor of Intercultural Studies in the Cook School of Intercultural Studies at Biola University in La Mirada, California.
 His latest book is The Facilitator Era: Beyond Pioneer Church Multiplication.
-He can be reached [email protected]
+He can be reached at [email protected]

 12 Mar 2014